Spark Your Success: Tips on Starting a Welding Business | MillerWelds

 Missy: I had my Multimatic 215 that I bought when I was still in my apprenticeship.
 I pretty much run my entire business off that machine.

-Q: What tips would you give others thinking about striking out on their own?
+Q: What tips would you give others thinking about striking out on their own business?

 Rock City Sign